PranjalPanging/PranjalPanging/README.md

 - Build small, fun projects — maybe a **Pokémon-themed** one someday 🐾
 - Keep the **Doraemon mindset** — creative, curious, and ready to invent
 - Share useful notes, projects, and learning tools here
-- Grow as a person, while finding love and building true connections

 ---